HPCL/autoperf/README.rst

   https://docs.python.org/2/install/index.html

-The C extension in this package requires headers and libraries of PAPI/GMP/SQLITE3 to compile.
-You may need to point out where to find those using environment variables *PAPI*, *GMP* and *SQLITE3*.
+The C extension in this package requires headers and libraries of PAPI/SQLITE3 to compile.
+You may need to point out where to find those using environment variables *PAPI* and *SQLITE3*.

 Autoperf also supports CUDA/CUPTI.
 To enable this feature, set environment variable *CUDA* to the CUDA installation directory on your